How to Hilltop

 Opportunities

-Employing over 200 students within an academic year, Residential Living provides students with opportunities for professional growth and development.
-Application deadlines and thorough job descriptions for each position are disseminated within the appropriate hiring timeline.
+Employing over 200 students each academic year, Residential Living provides students with opportunities for professional growth and development.
+Application deadlines and job descriptions for each position are disseminated within the appropriate hiring timeline.

 Resident Assistant: responsible for overseeing the well being of a community of residents.
 RAs work on a staff team to provide programs and services for the residents in their building while also ensuring the safety and security of the residence hall or apartment community.

-Key Assistants: supports on campus residents with key issues such as lost keys, lockouts, and lock changes and issues resources (vacuums, brooms, carts)
+Key Assistant: supports on campus residents with key issues such as lost keys, lockouts, and lock changes and issues resources (vacuums, brooms, carts)

-Summer Staff: opportunities include working as a Summer RA, Summer Assistant, Conference Lead (supervisory), Office Assistant, Marketing Assistant, or working as a Summer Crew member.
-These opportunities allow students to deliver a positive experience to residents and guests outside of the academic year.
-They coordinate check-in and out processes for conference groups, high school programs, and summer school students while maintaining a strong focus on customer service.
+Summer Staff: opportunities include working as a Summer RA, Conference Assistant, Conference Lead (supervisory), Housing Ops Leads, Office Assistant, and Marketing Assistant.
+These opportunities allow students to deliver a positive experience to residents and guests during the summer.